-IN SEARCH OF ARCHANGELS BEYOND SAINT MICHAEL’S SWORD
+IN SEARCH FOR ARCHANGELS BEYOND SAINT MICHAEL’S LINE

 Main characters of our accounts given in the project are particularly heavenly messengers.
 In addition to archangels of the highest rank, typical of our culture, who have been commonly accepted by the Church in Rome, with Saint Michael, Saint Gabriel, and Saint Raphael, we will learn about various names of other archangels, whose invocation was forbidden by the same Church in the eighth century.
 Not without reason.
 Since the fourth century on, the cult of archangels and angels had reached its highest peak and slowly slipped out of the control of the Church patriarchs.
 Its forms often turned into repeating magical rituals and wearing amulets containing names that did not necessarily invoke good forces …